warren-bank/fork-Xanado/README.md

 [Joshua Lewis' Valett program](https://github.com/jmlewis/valett) which analyses a word corpus and recommends tile values and counts for the letter combinations encountered in the corpus based on probability (the corpus can be any big list of words, or it can simply be a lexicon).
+Run the program `node js/design/valett.js` for help.

 ## Challenges
 Currently only [double challenge](https://en.wikipedia.org/wiki/Challenge_(Scrabble)) is supported.
 An extension would be to support other challenge types.